petrambroz/AVL-Trees/README.md

 ### Nodes

-As long as the Node class contains the original values, it's possible to add more properties to it so it cal hold more useful data.
+As long as the Node class contains the original properties, it's possible to add more 'data' properties to it so it can hold more useful data.
+The node is always sorted based on the `Value` property.

 ### Validity